Mohamed Elneny

 Elneny began his senior career in the Egyptian Premier League, before moving to Swiss club Basel in January 2013.
 He won eight honours at Basel, including the Swiss Super League in each of his four seasons.
-In January 2016, he was transferred to Arsenal.
+In January 2016, he transferred to Arsenal.
+He joined Beşiktaş on loan for the 2019–2020 season and departed Arsenal in 2024.

-Elneny competed at the 2012 Summer Olympics for the Egyptian under-23 team, and played for the senior team at the 2017, 2019 and 2021 Africa Cup of Nations, as well as the 2018 FIFA World Cup.
+Elneny competed at the 2012 Summer Olympics for the Egyptian under-23 team.
+He has earned over 100 caps for the senior team since 2011, representing Egypt at the Africa Cup of Nations in 2017, 2019, 2021 and 2023, as well as the 2018 FIFA World Cup.

 Club career

 Al Mokawloon

 Elneny played his youth football with Al Ahly.
 In 2008, he transferred to Al Mokawloon during the 2010–2011 season.
 Elneny advanced and became a regular in the starting team.
 Following the Port Said Stadium disaster in early February 2012, the Egyptian Premier League was stopped and all subsequent matches of the 2011–12 Egyptian Premier League were postponed.
 On 10 March 2012, the Egyptian Football Association announced their decision to cancel the remainder of the season.